Department of Natural Resources

 We have great programs and resources available for all ages and skills levels to help you learn more about enjoying Michigan's natural resources.

 Learn how to fish through the free Hook, Line and Sinker program available at many of our state parks and fish hatcheries.
-You can also find classes in the Outdoor Skills Academy and Recreation 101 programs.
+You can also find classes in the Outdoor Skills Academy.

 These classes offer expert instruction, gear and hands-on learning for a range of outdoor activities, from hunting and fishing to hiking, birding and more.
 Classes offered for a fee, and are for ages 16+ (10+ with adult).